komodorio/docs/docs/Learn/ExternalLinks.md

 ## Common Use-Cases

-Here are a few examples for commong use cases:
+Here are a few examples for common use cases:

 - Add a link on Komodor's availability issues to the logging system dashboard (like Kibana) that is pre-filtered with values like the cluster name, the namespace, the name of the pod, and the relevant timeframe.
 - Add a link on Komodor's avilability issues relevant metrics dashboards (Grafana / DataDog / NewRelic) with pre-filtered values like the cluster name, the namespace, the name of the pod, and the relevant timeframe.